AmbiguousNinja/AmbiguousNinja.github.io/_posts/2014-11-02-hello-world!.md

 title: Hello World!
 permalink: hello-world/
 ---
-After months of deciding how to go about a personal webiste I've finally settled on some kind of blog-portfolio hybrid.
+After months of deciding how to go about a personal website I've finally settled on some kind of blog-portfolio hybrid.

 Exciting.